promatia/acts/constitution-act.md

 - (b) Prime Executive Minister (PEM) for the Assembly EGI, voted for by the Assembly.

 #### Paragraph 4: Prime Executive Minister
-The PEM of the Assembly EGI has full executive powers to develop and run the Assembly EGI.
-The Assembly must receive reasonable funding from the government to manage its operations.
+The PEM of the Proassembly EGI has full executive powers to develop and run the Proassembly EGI.

+#### Paragraph 5: Funding of Proassembly
+The EGI must receive reasonable funding from the government to manage its operations.

 ### Section 2: Eligibility to Vote
 #### Paragraph 1: Requirements to Gain Suffrage